infosciassoc/Meltemi-Workshop-Team-02/README.md

 providing a rich collection of traditional and modern Greek recipes.

 The client is a simple Streamlit chatbot UI that allows users to interact with the RAG system and explore recipes.

+**Disclaimer**: The server requires a machine with at least 8GB GPU VRAM in order to run the models successfully.

 ## Setup and Installation

 1. Clone the repository